Stump Merrill

-Carl Harrison "Stump" Merrill (born February 15, 1944) is a former manager in Major League Baseball.
+Carl Harrison "Stump" Merrill (born February 15, 1944) is an American former manager in Major League Baseball (MLB).
 Merrill spent 38 years in the New York Yankees organization, including 1990 and 1991 as the manager of the Yankees, and he also managed several of the Yankees' minor league affiliates.

 Early life

 Merrill was born in 1944 in Brunswick, Maine.
-He graduated from Brunswick High School, where he was a star in baseball, basketball, and American football despite being considered undersized.
+He graduated from Brunswick High School, where he was a star in baseball, basketball, and football despite being considered undersized.

 Baseball career

 As a player

+Merrill was listed as 5 ft 8 in tall and 185 lb; he batted left-handed and threw right-handed.

-Merrill began his baseball career as a catcher for the Maine Black Bears, where he also played football and earned a degree in physical education.
+He began his baseball career as a catcher for the Maine Black Bears, where he also played football and earned a degree in physical education.
 He was selected by the Philadelphia Phillies in the 1966 free-agent draft.
 He spent that season in the class-A New York–Penn League with the Batavia Clippers, and the following year with single-A teams in Bakersfield and Eugene.
 In 1968 and 1969, Merrill was at the double-A level with the Reading Phillies, and returned to Eugene in 1970 and 1971 while that team was at the triple-A level.
 His playing career ended after the 1971 season due to a leg injury.